withastro/docs/src/pages/en/reference/error-reference.md

 ## Astro Errors

-### StaticRedirectNotAllowed
+### StaticRedirectNotAvailable

-> Redirects are only available when using output: 'server'.
+> StaticRedirectNotAvailable: Redirects are only available when using output: 'server'.
 Update your Astro config if you need SSR features.
 (E03001)

 #### What went wrong?
 The `Astro.redirect` function is only available when [Server-side rendering](/en/guides/server-side-rendering/) is enabled.